rybacki/StarCitizenUtilityApp/README.md

    - Create backups of the 'USER' folder for a specific game build.
    - Delete the 'USER' folder from a specific game build or all game builds.
    - The app automatically detects game builds for convenience.
+- **Buy Back Token Schedule Checker**: Discover when the next distribution of tokens is scheduled in your timezone or any other timezone you want to check, helping you plan your buybacks effectively.
+- **User Profile Crawler**: View publicly available details about other citizens and their organizations listed on their user profiles.

 ## Getting Started